Vince Velasquez: Pittsburgh Pirates

 On December 13, 2022, Velasquez signed a one-year contract with the Pittsburgh Pirates.
 He made 8 starts for the Pirates in 2023, registering a 4–4 record and 3.86 ERA with 37 strikeouts in 37 1/3 innings pitched.
 On May 28, 2023, Velasquez was placed on the injured list with right elbow inflammation.
 On June 9, it was announced that Velasquez would undergo season–ending surgery to repair damage to his right ulnar collateral ligament, with a recovery timetable of 11–12 months.
 He became a free agent following the season.

 Cleveland Guardians

 On February 4, 2025, Velasquez signed a minor league contract with the Cleveland Guardians that included an invitation to spring training.
 On April 29, the Guardians selected Velasquez's contract, adding him to their active roster.
 He did not pitch for Cleveland before he was designated for assignment on May 2.
 Velasquez cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 4.
 He made 18 appearances for Columbus, logging a 5–4 record and 3.42 ERA with 95 strikeouts across 81 2/3 innings pitched.

 Lotte Giants

 On August 6, 2025, Velasquez signed with the Lotte Giants of the KBO League.
+In 11 appearances (seven starts) for the Giants, he struggled to a 1–4 record and 8.23 ERA with 28 strikeouts over 35 innings of work.
+Velasquez became a free agent following the season.

+Chicago Cubs

+On February 3, 2026, Velasquez signed a minor league contract with the Chicago Cubs.
+He was assigned to the Triple-A Iowa Cubs to begin the regular season.
+On April 24, the Cubs selected Velasquez's contract, adding him to their active roster.
+He made his team debut in relief against the Los Angeles Dodgers during that day's game.
+Velasquez was designated for assignment by Chicago the following day.
+On April 28, he cleared waivers and was sent outright to Triple-A Iowa.
+However, two days later, Velasquez rejected the assignment and elected free agency.
+He re-signed with the Cubs on a new minor league contract on May 4.
+On June 24, Chicago added Velasquez back to their active roster.
+He recorded a scoreless inning in an appearance against the Milwaukee Brewers on June 27, and was designated for assignment by the Cubs the following day.
+On June 30, after clearing waivers, Velasquez elected free agency.

+Kansas City Royals

+On July 10, 2026, Velasquez signed a minor league contract with the Kansas City Royals.